Epson QB1000: A High-End 4K HDR Laser Projector for Home Theater Fans

 Cons

-– Native contrast is good, but not top-tier
+Native contrast is good but not the very best

 Epson QB1000 Hardware Overview